-Other 4.9 If you have a separate component t, how do you determine crisis assistance benefits?
-Amount to resolve crisis, u o to a maximum of \$ Other Crisis Requirements, 2604(c) 4.10 Do you accept applications for elaccessible to all households in the area nergy crisis assistance at sites that are geographically a to be served? he volunteer agency and subgrantee network, which ocal Councils on Aging, local Veteran Agents, and various or remotely located, LAA staff are authorized to travel to y, the clients may designate a proxy to complete the chalf.
-4.11 Do you provide individuals who d are physically disabled the means to: enefits without leaving their homes?
-No If No, explain. plications for crisis assistance are accepted?
-No If No, explain.
-If you answered "No" to both options those who are homebound or physica in 4.11, please explain alternative means of intake to lly disabled?
-Benefit Levels, 2605(c)(1)(B) 4.12 Indicate the maximum benefit fo r each type of crisis assistance offered.
-Winter Crisis \$ 600 maximum benefit Summer Crisis \$ maximum benefit Year-round Crisis \$ maximum benefit 4.13 Do you provide in-kind (e.g. blan ☐ Yes ☐ No If yes, describe. kets, space heaters, fans) and/or other forms of benefits?
+4.8 How do you handle crisis situations?
+Separate component Fast Track Other 4.9 If you have a separate component, how do you determine crisis assistance benefits?
+Amount to resolve crisis, up to a maximum of \$ Other Crisis Requirements, 2604(c) 4.10 Do you accept applications for energy crisis assistance at sites that are geographically accessible to all households in the area to be served?
+Yes No Explain: This is accomplished through the volunteer agency and subgrantee network, which includes but is not limited to, local Councils on Aging, local Veteran Agents, and vario nonprofit partners.
+If a household is homebound or remotely located, LAA staff are authorized to travel to such a household.
+Additionally, the clients may designate a proxy to complete the application process on their behalf.
+Further, applying households experiencing emergencies may apply through the LIHEA application portal or telephonically with their LAA.
+4.11 Do you provide individuals who are physically disabled the means to: ■Submit applications for crisis benefits without leaving their homes? ☐ Yes ☐ No If No, explain. ■Travel to the sites at which applications for crisis assistance are accepted? ☐ Yes ☐ No If No, explain.
+If you array and "No" to both antions in 4.11 places explain alternative manns of intake to